nuxt/website-v2/content/en/guides/get-started/installation.md

 </code-group>

-It will ask you some questions (name, Nuxt options, UI framework, TypeScript, linter, testing framework, etc.), when answered, it will install all the dependencies.
+It will ask you some questions (name, Nuxt options, UI framework, TypeScript, linter, testing framework, etc. To find out more about all the options see the [Create Nuxt app](https://github.com/nuxt/create-nuxt-app/blob/master/README.md).

+Once all questions are answered, it will install all the dependencies.
 The next step is to navigate to the project folder and launch it:

 <code-group>
   <code-block label="Yarn" active>